Sonia Gandhi offers to resign as party chief, asks CWC to start process to elect new chief

 New Delhi, Aug 24: Soon after the Congress Working Committee (CWC) meet began, Sonia Gandhi on Monday asked the party workers to relieve her as the interim chief of the Congress party.

 Sonia Gandhi referred to the letter by Ghulam Nabi Azad, among others, while offering to quit as party chief.
 She also called for start of process to select the new party president.
-Former prime minister Manmohan Singh and senior leader AK Antony criticised the letter by some leaders seeking leadership change.
+Former prime minister Manmohan Singh and senior leader A K Antony criticised the letter by some leaders seeking leadership change.

 Explained: What happens if Sonia Gandhi steps down from her post in the CWC meeting?